opentargets-archive/platform-ddr/worksheets/README_FDA.md

 You just need to copy from the GCS `gs://ot-snapshots/eirini/eirini/raw/`, although that dataset is already copied into the current machine that has been used to run this pipeline.
-That machine is `be-debian-worker-ddr2-16`.
 You might want to

-1. stop it
-2. change to 96 cores
+1. start the machine `be-debian-worker-openfda` and login
+2. copy the data if it is a empty machine otherwise dont copy or install anything
-3. run the pipeline
+3. run the pipeline script (it will take around ~5min)
 4. copy results to GCS
 5. stop the machine
-6. change again to 4 cores because it is currently need it

 #### Produce the raw jsonl from scratch